Kodak employee sues company directors over stock

 He also claims that those factors caused the stock price to collapse and caused significant losses to the plans and the plans' participants.

-Among those named in the lawsuit as defendants are Kodak Chief Executive Officer Antonio Perez, members of the company's board of directors, the chairpeople for the savings and investment plan and the plan administrator.
+Among those named in the suit as defendants are Kodak Chief Executive Officer Antonio Perez, members of the company's board of directors, the chair people for the savings and investment plan and the plan administrator.

-Separately, a group of Kodak debtholders disclosed their stakes in the company in a court filing late on Monday.
-Among the three biggest investors that make up the group - which had been pushing Kodak for change in the months before the bankruptcy - are the Blackstone Group's GSO Capital Partners, D.E.
-Shaw and JPMorgan Chase.

 The case is Mark Gedek v Antonio Perez et al, U.S. District Court for the Western District of New York in Rochester, No. 12-06051.